 The plumbing bid for the first stack is $30,000.
 Our best guess is that additional work such as drilling holes in each floor, opening the walls and closing up and finishing the walls will run around $15,000.
 These figures plus a 10% contingency are the figures used in the reserves study.

-Because the plumbing category of the reserves is high-cost, on a different timeline that the standard 30 year reserves and also likely to change as more is known, it is presented as a stand-alone category.
+Because the plumbing category of the reserves is on a different timeline than the standard 30 year reserves and also likely to change as more is known, it is presented as a stand-alone category.